 For example, if a seven-year-old tells Alexa she’s pretty, you would probably think that’s cute.
 If an adult man says the same thing in a creepy tone, your opinion would likely be much different.
 In this scenario, the team ultimately decided that Alexa would say “thank you” to “you’re pretty,” accepting it as a compliment.
 But with conversations about #MeToo continuing to fuel public discourse, it’s given rise to new questions about what is and isn’t appropriate.

-For some scenarios, such as determining how to respond when a customer tells Alexa they have been sexually abused, the team consulted external experts, including national crisis counselors.
+For some scenarios, such as determining how to respond when a customer tells Alexa they have been sexually abused, the team consulted external experts, including national crisis counsellors.
 In that case, Alexa’s response is a mixture of empathy (“I’m sorry that happened to you”) and aid (she will give you the number for a support line to call).
 For questions that are less about getting a professional opinion, such as how to deal with a mental health problem, and more about Alexa's opinion, including how she feels about politically charged issues, responses are debated internally.

 Most of the time, the team is reacting to questions or statements they find Alexa users repeating regularly.
 Sometimes, new responses develop when the team thinks about Alexa growing up as a person, traveling to new places, and being exposed to new things, Zorn says.
 However these scenarios arise, the process of determining Alexa's opinions and responses is ongoing, and it requires constant revisions.
 In each case, the writers will sit together and think through all of the situations when a customer might be talking to Alexa.

 "'Help, I’ve fallen and I can’t get up' is one of our earliest examples of going through this process," Houston says.
 "We brainstorm around it.
 Okay, this is an old LifeCall ad, someone might want an Easter egg to show that Alexa understands the reference.
 But LifeCall was actually responding to a real issue, in that people do fall and they can’t get up.
-In this case, trying to laugh at or joke with a customer in distress is catastrophically bad, so we optimize for the worst-case scenario in our response."
+In this case, trying to laugh at or joke with a customer in distress is catastrophically bad, so we optimise for the worst-case scenario in our response."

 As the personality team works on developing Alexa's opinions on issues ranging from gender to politics, they will continue to face a number of challenges, and they aren't all tech-related.
 Amazon is trying to appeal to a wide customer base, and the personality team knows they won't be able to please everyone.